Auction.com 2024 Seller Insights Report

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local response efforts in areas affected by the Baird Springs Fire beginning July 10, 2023 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Idaho to supplement state, tribal and local recovery efforts in areas affected by the Texas Fire on July 15, 2024.
+The following counties have been approved for assistance:

 Public Assistance: